 After a long weekend in the sun, you may be in need of a natural sunburn relief!
-Despite sunscreen, wearing hats and avoiding the hottest part of the day, it's inevitable that I overdo it once or twice each summer.
-I'm good about putting it on – it's the reapplying I always forget!
-The dry, hot and painful feeling that comes with a sunburn is so unpleasant.
+Despite applying sunscreen, wearing hats, and avoiding the hottest part of the day, it's inevitable that I overdo it once or twice each summer.
+I'm good about putting on the sunscreen—it's the reapplying that I always forget!
+The hot and painful feeling that comes with a sunburn is so unpleasant.

 5 Natural Sunburn Soothers